 What are the side effects of retinol?

 If you’re using retinol for the first time, you may experience dryness or peeling of the skin over the first few weeks.
 This is perfectly natural, as skin cell turnover occurs.
 However, through continued use, these side effects should soon subside.

 As retinol also makes skin sensitive to sunlight, it’s advised that you use a daily moisturizer with SPF.

 When and how to use retinol

 For the best results, apply retinol at night.
-This will allow the formula to penetrate skin while you sleep, boosting collagen production and encouraging cell turnover for renewed, younger–looking skin.
+This allows the formula to penetrate the surface of the skin while you sleep, supporting cell turnover for a renewed, younger-looking complexion.

-When using Retinol for the first time, introduce it into your skincare routine slowly.
-Applying it two times a week for the first month will help prevent any irritation, as it will allow your skin to become familiar with retinol and its effects.
-When you‘re comfortable that your skin is receiving retinol well, and with minimal or no side effects, gradually increase usage to several times per week.
+When using retinol for the first time, introduce it into your skincare routine slowly.
+Apply twice a week for the first month to help prevent irritation and allow skin to become familiar with retinol and its effects.
+When you’re comfortable that your skin is receiving retinol well, and with minimal or no side effects, gradually increase usage to several times per week, building to nightly use.

 Retinol skincare: Serum, eye cream and night cream

 Formulated to be gentler to the skin, No7 Pure Retinol Night Repair Cream combines the power of pure retinol with No7’s anti-aging peptide technology, Matrixyl 3000+, and soothing shea butter to help reduce the appearance of fine lines, wrinkles and pores.
 It delivers this pure retinol in an intelligent, slow-release oil encapsulation that helps to reduce common irritating side effects and is proven to be more effective than retinol derivatives.